 What can you do?

 Make sure that your greyhounds are kept warm when the weather is cold.

-This may mean ensuring they have warm bedding in their kennels, a bed that is well off the cold ground, and making sure that your kennel building is not leaking or subject to draughts.
-If you decide to use heating, make sure that the heater is safe, can’t be accidentally tipped over, and that any power cords cannot be reached by the greyhounds.
+For greyhounds that sleep outside, a bed that is well off the cold ground, and making sure that your kennel building is not leaking or subject to draughts.

 Make sure that each dog has a clean and dry kennel to sleep in.
 Winter weather does not make it easy to keep things clean and dry, but wet dogs, wet bedding, and wet kennels can lead to very cold greyhounds.

 You might need to put a warm coat or jacket on the dogs, especially in the evenings and overnight.
 Make sure that coats are regularly inspected for damage, and are not tied on so tight that they are uncomfortable when the greyhound curls up, nor so loose that the dogs are constantly getting tangled in them.
 All coats and jackets should be regularly cleaned too – male dogs are notorious for peeing on the edges of their coats!